Friends-of-Monika/mas-selfharm/README.md

 ownership over any of the tracks used in the mix.
 If you're a copyright holder, feel free to reach out to us in any way if you believe we have violated your rights of ownership/licensing &mdash; we will be sure to solve this problem as soon as possible

+Additionally, since distributions of this submod also include creative works of other people (who at the moment have been a part of MAS Self-Harm Submod Team), these people are allowed to share and modify their own works (only their own or those they have taken part in working on!) with no restrictions implied by CC BY-NC-ND 4.0:

+* Otter
+* FellTheSimp
+* HistoryVariety
+* DJMayJay